What are cultivars of native plants?

 We add native plants to our yards to attract and support pollinators as they pass through.
 Many native bees, and all moths and butterflies, need native plants to complete their life cycles.
 The decline of insect populations has numerous causes, but is directly tied to the decline of natural areas with thriving native plant populations.
 On this webpage we examine how the native plants in our landscapes affect the health of wild native plant populations.

-DNA moves from our yards into natural areas.
+Hereditary material (DNA in the genes of plant pollen and seeds, for example) moves from our yards into natural areas.
 Pollinators and wind transport pollen over distances ranging from less than a mile to many miles.
 The wind also transports many types of seed, while others are carried by animals.
 Seeds carried by birds can travel many miles between consumption and deposition.
 A yard does not need to be adjacent to a natural area to share DNA with it.

 How do you suppose altering the height, leaf color, vigor, or compactness of the hypothetical native plant species shown might change the way it interacts with the other species in its habitat?